 Ferri vs. We-Vibe Moxie vs. Lovense Lush 2: Power

 The We-Vibe Moxie has nice power for its size, but didn’t bowl me over orgasmically.
 Maybe part of the issue was the smoothness of its finger-wide shape.
-Moxie’s silky silicone has a nice feel in hand, but I like more clit toys a little more…moving around, or wider, or doing something really exceptional.
+Moxie’s silky silicone has a nice feel in hand, but I like more clit toys a little more moving around, or wider, or doing something really exceptional.
 And there’s just no way that the Moxie can compete with another We-Vibe toy released at the same time, the We-Vibe Melt and its suctiony blowing power.
 Now that’s interesting to me.

 But I digress: The Lovense Ferri feels roughly 10% more powerful than the We-Vibe Moxie IMO.
 More than that, Ferri’s prominent ridge down the center delivers more clit focus.
 So you’ll likely notice it more.

 For anyone who’s read enough vibrator reviews to know the difference between “rumbly” and “buzzy” intensities: Ferri is less rumbly on its lower intensities than Moxie—but Moxie made me lose interest too quickly to really care about its deep, rumbly, low speeds, tbh.
 Neither vibe is rumbly on high power.
+Lovense Ferri vs. We-Vibe Moxie is a pretty easy call, in favor of Ferri unless you want lower-power vibration or you think you’d be irritated by the Lovense Ferri’s strong central ridge.

 - Noise.
 At 30 to 40 decibels when inserted, Lush 2’s top speeds max out as loud as my refrigerator.
 Ferri ranges from 42 to 52 decibels when I’m standing up normally (not crossing my legs or sitting on Ferri).
 If this is for public play, you may want to insulate Ferri3 and investigate the noise level of where you plan to toy around.
 Crossing your legs does help lower the volume.